Local realtors give advice for first home buyers and housing market

 Real estate agents says the cost of building materials to build a home could be the reason for the high prices when searching for a new home and there are some extra precautions you need to take before taking out that mortgage.

-“we really have such a scares amount of homes that are on the market and then you know adding to that wood prices went up so you know home prices are going up” said Sikes
+“We really have such a scarce amount of homes that are on the market and then you know adding to that wood prices went up so you know home prices are going up” said Sikes

-There are ways to buy a home despite the high prices, here in Richmond county there are plenty of resources for first time home buyers and programs you can join to help you find the best home for the best price within your budget.
+There are ways to buy a home despite the high prices.
+In Richmond County, there are plenty of resources for first time home buyers and programs you can join to help you find the best home for the best price within your budget.

 Brooks also says it’s important to know you don’t always have to have good credit when buying a home, you just need to do your research and look at all of your options.
 Making sure you have a good budget can help get you in the home of your dreams despite the current market.